Gaza war protests: Greece

 On 12 October 2023, 200 demonstrators gathered at Syntagma Square in Athens to show solidarity with Palestine.
 A day later, 2,000 protestors including Palestinians, members of Muslim communities, left-wing and anarchist groups marched toward the Israeli embassy.
 On 29 October, a crowd of 5,000 demonstrated in Athens, calling for an end to the Gaza massacre.
 On 25 March 2024, pro-Palestinian protesters blocked a tank during a military parade for Greece's Independence Day in Athens.
 On 15 May, a crowd of 2,500 people marched in Athens towards the Israeli embassy in solidarity of Palestine; the protesters later clashed with police.

-On 22 July 2025, more 300 people on the island of Syros protested against the docking of the MS Crown Iris which is owned by Israeli cruise company, Mano Maritime.
+On 22 July 2025, more than 300 people on the island of Syros protested against the docking of the MS Crown Iris which is owned by Israeli cruise company, Mano Maritime.
 The ship, which was carrying more than 1,600 passengers, was later rerouted to Cyprus due to "safety concerns".
 On 24 August, hundreds of people joined at a pro-Palestine march at White Tower Square in Thessaloniki to protest against Israel's attacks in Gaza.